svmiller/svmiller.github.io/_posts/2020-04-13-summarizing-ordinal-models-with-simulation-multivariate-normal.md

 Much like [the previous post](http://svmiller.com/blog/2020/04/post-estimation-simulation-trump-vote-midwest/), I'll be using a subset of white voters in five Midwestern states shortly after the 2016 presidential election.
 These five states are Indiana, Michigan, Ohio, Pennsylvania, and Wisconsin.
 The data ultimately come from the 2016 Cooperative Congressional Election Study (CCES), but are made available in the `TV16` data frame from [my `post8000r` package](https://github.com/svmiller/post8000r).

 We want an ordinal model in lieu of the binary GLM from the previous post.
 So, this post will see to explain variation in one of the four racism variables that are included in the data.
 We'll focus on the `whiteadv` question in the data.
 Herein, a respondent is given a statement of "white people in the U.S. have certain advantages because of the color of their skin."
-The respondent's response to this prompt ranges from 1 (Strongly agree) to 5 (Strongly disagree).
+The respondent's response to this prompt ranges from 1 (strongly agree) to 5 (strongly disagree).
 Per [Christopher D. DeSante and Candis W. Smith](https://www.christopherdesante.com/wp-content/uploads/2018/08/dsFIREapsa18.pdf), higher values indicate higher levels of cognitive racism.
-Conceptually, this is defining racism as a respondents’ awareness of racism, or lack thereof.
+Conceptually, this is capturing/coding the concept of racism as a respondents’ awareness (or lack thereof) of structural racism and white privilege that have been defining features of American life for centuries.

 We'll propose a simple---and to be clear: not causal---model that regresses this dependent variable on five covariates: the respondent's age, whether the respondent is a woman, whether the respondent has a college diploma, the household income of the respondent, the respondent's ideology (L to C, five-point scale), and the respondent's partisanship (D to R, seven-point scale).
 We'll add a random effect for the state, but we won't unpack it here.
 Again, I think this approach is better when focused on just the fixed effects.